mskf3000/Tutorials-and-Cheat-Sheets/Elasticsearch.md

     ls -la /tmp/elasticsearch

+### Install Elasticsearch on Mac OS X.

+Some applications insist on using `localhost` or are a pain in the ass to set an alternative URL for.
+So in cases like that, installing Elasticsearch locally via Homebrew.
+And here is how to do that.

+First, get Homebrew installed on your machine if you don’t have it installed alread:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Now, setup Java like this:

+    brew cask install java

+Install the latest version of Elasticsearch like this:

+    brew install elasticsearch

+And if you want to install an older, supported version of Elasticsearch—like versions 1.7 and 2.3—just run this command:

+	brew install homebrew/versions/elasticsearch17
+	brew install homebrew/versions/elasticsearch23

 #### Testing Elasticsearch.

 With Elasticsearch installed—and with the service script installed—we can start it by running this command: